There is hereby adopted the Code of Ordinances of the City of Winnsboro, Texas, as compiled, edited and published by Franklin Legal Publishing, Inc.

 (d) The limit of the authority of the parks and recreation board shall be to make recommendations for action to the city council.
 No final decision shall be made by the parks and recreation board unless prior consent has been specifically given in each occurrence by the city council.

-(b) No program to solicit contributions or to raise funds for parks and recreation activities shall be undertaken without prior consent of the city council.
+(b) No program to solicit contributions or to raise funds for parks and recreation activities shall be undertaken without prior consent of the parks and recreation director, city administrator and finance director.
+(Ordinance 1024-2020 adopted 2/11/20)

 It shall be unlawful for any person, firm or corporation to violate the provisions of this article.
 Any violation of said article shall be deemed a misdemeanor.
 Any person, firm or corporation convicted thereof shall be fined any sum not exceeding the maximum amount permitted by state law, and each and every day that such violation continues shall be considered a separate offense; provided, however, that such penal provision shall not preclude a suit to enjoin such violation.
 (1997 Code, sec.
 8.912)